ngs-docs/angus/analyzing_nanopore_data.rst

 Ctrl-x to save and exit.

-Now we will install poretools:
+Now we will install poretools: (This might take some time, so feel free to get up and get a cup of coffee!)
 ::
     cd
     git clone https://github.com/arq5x/poretools